Clasmodosaurus

-Clasmodosaurus (meaning "fragmentary tooth reptile") is a genus of titanosaurian sauropod dinosaur from the Bajo Barreal Formation.
+Clasmodosaurus (meaning "fragmentary tooth reptile") is a genus of titanosaurian sauropod dinosaur from the Mata Amarilla Formation and the Cerro Fortaleza Formation.
 It lived during the Late Cretaceous in what is now Argentina.
-It is known only from three fossilized teeth, and is therefore a tooth taxon.
-It is a nomen dubium.
+It is known from five fossilized and assorted teeth, but is diagnosed by a unique combination of characters.

-The type species, Clasmodosaurus spatula, was described by Argentine paleontologist Florentino Ameghino in 1898.
-For a long time, these teeth were thought to belong to a theropod.
-The teeth of Clasmodosaurus spatula were polygonal in cross section rather than round, an unusual trait also found in the titanosaur Bonitasaura salgadoi.

 History

 Clasmodosaurus was named by Florentino Ameghino in 1898, but remained largely unknown for decades after its discovery.
 It was originally considered a sauropod, but Friedrich von Huene suggested that it could be a coelurosaur or synonymous with Loncosaurus, which he considered to be a carnosaur.
 Like Loncosaurus, its taxonomy remained unclear with it regarded as a theropod on the rare occasions it was mentioned.
 However, Jaime Powell suggested that it was a dubious genus of sauropod in 1986, an identification which has been accepted since.
 Like diplodocoids and titanosaurs, it had narrow tooth crowns, and it is typically regarded as a titanosaur like most Late Cretaceous sauropods.
+More recently, a revision of Ameghino's collection and new discoveries in the Cerro Fortaleza Formation find the taxon to also hail from this formation.

+Description

+The teeth of Clasmodosaurus spatula were polygonal in cross section rather than round, an unusual trait also found in the titanosaur Bonitasaura salgadoi.
+However, these teeth are much larger and more robust than those of Bonitasaura, with well-defined longitudinal ridges and grooves, resembling diamantinasaur teeth in some aspects.